domeccleston/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are databases that make use of a collection of tables, a 'relation' being a mathematical representation of a database table.
+SQL is the language most commonly used to query relational databases.

 - [ ] Why do tables need a `primary key`?

+In order to fit standard rules of data normalization, database entries should be unique - the primary key ensures this.
+It also allows us to index our data in order to search through it more quickly, and permits table joins.

+The requirement of the primary key is enforced by the First Normal Form property, which states that tables should have a primary key in order to avoid repetition and permit joins.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Say that we have a cars table, and a features table.
+One car could have many features, and one feature could belong to more than one car.
+These tables would then be an example of a many-to-many relationship, since the relationship between them is such that a member of either table can be related to several of the other.

 ## Minimum Viable Product